-How to hotdog the Scandinavian way
+How to hotdog (the Scandinavian way)

-There is another little thing that we Scandinavians ‘do’, though.
+However, there’s another little thing that we Scandinavians ‘do’, though.
 A lot.
 We hotdog.
 Okay, it’s not a verb, but it should be – and we want to hotdog with you, too.

 What’s so good about a Scandi Hotdog?

 Obviously, the most important part.
 There are many varieties, but the best ones are rather high meat content (go figure) – brands such as small food producer Per I Viken do the best ones on the market.
 The style of sausage in Scandinavian is always a wiener type sausage.

 In Denmark, they like RED coloured sausages.
 Why?
 It started as a bit of a ploy.
 In the olden days, the hotdog vendors were allowed to sell yesterday’s sausages for pittance to the kids – BUT they had to add red colouring to the water so people know they were getting day-old sausages.
 Nowadays, this type is the most famous of them all – and no, they are no longer old, but are just made like this for nostalgic reasons.

 These are most popular with the Danes… The red thing, it’s a very Danish thing.